Darxo/Hardened/README.md

 ### Misc

+- Add setting (on) for displaying silhouettes of items from the bagslots on the character
 - Supplies (Crowns, Tools, Medicine, Ammo) are now consumed instantly after buying, looting
 - Quiver and Weapons that contain Ammo now display the supply cost for replacing ammunition in them
 - Add new Concepts for **Armor Penetration**, **Critical Damage**, **Displacement**, **Hitchance**, **Rally**, **Threat** and **Weight** and and apply these Concepts to existing weapons, items, perks skills